 In addition to quick and quality service, Busy Beaver offers one of the widest varieties of custom button special finishes.
 The sparkle finish adds an amazing shine and glittery effect to all buttons and pins.
 To help make your future sparkle custom buttons look as great as they can, we’ve put together our top four tips for creating sparkle button pins.

 1. Be Bold

 In our experiments with sparkle, we’ve found that bolder images work best.
-The images for our promo samples (pictured below) worked really well with graphic imagery with thick black outlines.
-Since black is opaque against the sparkle background, it really stands out against the glittery elements.
+The designs below worked really well with graphic imagery— since black is opaque against the sparkle background, it really stands out against the glittery elements.
 When thinking about the images you want to use with sparkle, keep in mind that small details will tend to get lost against the holographic background.
 Make sure the important parts of your image are clear and bold.

 2. Pump Up the Contrast

 This is a tip we discovered the hard way when testing out our own sparkle designs and you may want to keep in mind when you design your own pin.
 In the example image below, you can see the view of the files on screen and then printed for the pins—which is very similar to our metallic finish pins!

 On screen the coral and aqua colors were somewhat pastel but definitely not hard difficult to read.
 When pressed as sparkle buttons, though, the background left the buttons nearly impossible to read in person, especially for the aqua buttons.
 The takeaway is that it’s important to make sure that your image has plenty of contrast.
 Semi-transparent colors and tone on tone designs aren’t going to work well for sparkle—stick with standard full color for those files.

 Similar to our cosmic finish, there’s a whole lot of reflection happening on the background of a sparkle button.
 We think that this is what makes them awesome, but that amount of busyness can be a little tricky if you’re making a text button.